Financial Economics - 2020-21 Graduate Catalog

 Prerequisites include a bachelor degree in any field, courses in introductory economics, intermediate economic theory, and at least one course in both finance and statistics.
 Applicants should have at least one semester of calculus before beginning graduate studies in financial economics.
 Applicants who do not have the prerequisite background may be admitted.
 Such students may be required to make up deficiencies as a condition of admission and are encouraged to enroll at the University during the summer preceding their first fall semester to repair deficiencies.

-Applicants seeking admission to the graduate programs in Financial Economics should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog.
+Applicants seeking admission to the graduate programs in Financial Economics should follow the instructions outlined in the Graduate Admission webpage.
 All application materials should be sent to the Graduate Admissions Office.